WA6YDQ/dbasic/Readme.txt

 There are basic program examples for each keyword.
 See the file *.bas in the examples directory of this repository.

+While running, hitting ctrl-C will stop execution.
+If the user is in an input loop, hit ctrl-C then press the enter key.

 This basic interpreter follows (mostly, exceptions below) Dartmouth BASIC described in the book "BASIC 4th Edition" dated January 1968.
 There are many additional functions